LoL Patch 26.9 New Items: Doran's Bow, Helm & Shiv Rework

 Stats: 45 Movement Speed · 4% Omnivamp · Passive: Gain permanent Omnivamp stacks on takedowns

-Gluttonous Greaves bring Omnivamp into the boot slot — a first for League of Legends.
-The base stats are straightforward: standard movement speed and 4% omnivamp that heals you on all damage dealt, whether from abilities or auto-attacks.
-The interesting mechanic is the stacking takedown passive, which permanently increases your Omnivamp each time you score a kill or assist.
+bring Omnivamp into the boot slot — a first for League of Legends.
+The stacking takedown passive permanently increases your Omnivamp each time you score a kill or assist, rewarding an aggressive, snowballing playstyle.

 Who benefits most:

-• ADC snowballers: Carries who expect to be ahead and want to press their advantage have an alternative to traditional boot choices
+• ADC snowballers: Carries who expect to be ahead and want to press their advantage

 Boot tier comparison in Patch 26.9:

-• Plated Steelcaps: Still the gold standard in auto-attack-heavy metas or when you’re against an AD-heavy team
+Still the gold standard against AD-heavy teams

-• Mercury’s Treads: Best when CC is the primary threat
+Best when CC is the primary threat

 Statikk Shiv Rework — From Waveclearer to On-Hit Powerhouse